kayak4665664/kayak4665664.github.io/aldente-limit-macbook-maximum-charging-percentage/index.md

 {{< /admonition >}}
 <!--more-->

-For MacBook, I found software that can solve this problem: [AlDente](https://github.com/davidwernhart/AlDente-Charge-Limiter).
+For MacBook, I found software that can solve this problem:

+{{< link href="https://github.com/davidwernhart/AlDente-Charge-Limiter" content="AlDente" title="AlDente" card=true >}}

 It can be downloaded from [Github](https://github.com/davidwernhart/AlDente/releases), or you can use Homebrew, `brew install --cask aldente`.